DavidMDev/SpringBoot-Angular2/README.md

 - Change the working directory to `build/libs/` and run `java -jar project-0.0.1-SNAPSHOT.jar` to launch the server
 - Once the project is launched, go to `http://localhost:8080` in your web browser and test the app

+#### OR

+- Run `./start.sh` to start the server
+- Run `./stop.sh` to stop the server
+- While the server is running, the process id is stored inside the file pid.txt - DO NOT DELETE IT

 ### Production

 - To build the app for production mode, run `./gradlew build -Pprod=true` and make sure to have edited the environment.prod.ts configuration file in the angular2 app